awaisahmed2003/mlopsbreastcancerclassification/README.md

 data/
 ├── malignant/
 └── normal/
 To Train the Model
+Run the following command to ingest data, train the model, and save the trained model to artifacts/:

 bash
 Copy
 Edit
-docker run chest-cancer-classifier python main.py
+docker run chest-cancer-classifier python main.py After Training, Run the Evaluation Pipeline bash
-This will:

-Ingest and preprocess data

-Train the model

-Save model to artifacts/

-After training, run the evaluation pipeline:

-bash
 Copy
 Edit
-docker run chest-cancer-classifier python src/cnnClassifier/pipeline/stage_04_model_evaluation.py Outputs like accuracy and loss will be saved to scores.json.
+docker run chest-cancer-classifier python src/cnnClassifier/pipeline/stage_04_model_evaluation.py Feel free to adjust the instructions based on any further changes to your project structure or deployment preferences.
+Let me know if you need additional modifications!